JimHokanson/libgit2_matlab/README.md

 # libgit2_matlab

 libgit2_matlab is a Matlab interface to the libgit2 library.
-It is in the very very early stages of development.
+It is in the very early stages of development.

 My immediate goal is to facilitate reporting of the status of a local repository relative to a remote, and to allow automatic updating of the local copy based on the remote.

 #Status

 The extent of my implemented code is as follows.
 It doesn't accomplish much right now.

-Note that I've only compiled the code for Mac OS so far.
+TODO: This is out of date
 ```
 file_path = '/path/to/repo';
 repo = git.base.repository(file_path);